nilenso/tronkell/ui/Readme.md

          | MoveLeft
          | MoveRight
 ```
-All messages to the server are in string form.
+Tcp client : All messages to the server are in string form.
+Elm (Websocket client) : Messages are in json format with "type" like "PlayerName", "PlayerReady" etc.
 ```
 "<username>", "ready", "quit", "L", "R"
 ```

-## Todo for tomorrow: